djanowski/ost-bin/README.md

 Place the worker at `./workers/stuff.rb` and then:

-    $ ost stuff
+    $ ost start stuff

 That should load the worker in the foreground.

 You can daemonize the process by passing the `-d` flag:

+    $ ost start -d stuff

+If you daemonize, a file containing the daemonized process ID is written to `./workers/stuff.pid`.

+Given that `start` is the default action for running Ost workers it can be omitted:

     $ ost -d stuff

-If you daemonize, a file containing the daemonized process ID is written to `./workers/stuff.pid`.

-You can kill a daemonized worker by passing the `-K` flag:
+You can kill a daemonized worker by issuing the `stop` command:

-    $ ost -K stuff
+    $ ost kill stuff

 This will send the `TERM` signal to the process.